Blog Tours: The Complete Guide To Virtual Book Tour Success

 Getting referral links to your website

-Another great and effective element of having a blog tour is getting referral links to your own author website.
+Another effective element of having a blog tour is getting referral links to your author website.

-Google sees links to your site as votes of confidence.
+Also, Google sees links to your site as votes of confidence.
 This helps your author SEO.
-By getting your book featured on a blog tour you will get links to your own website which will help you rank better on Google.
+This means that by getting your book featured on a blog tour you will get links to your website which will help you rank better on Google.

 Build relationships with book promoters